 If symptoms are severe and ongoing, it may be a compassionate choice to consider gentle at-home euthanasia.

 After all treatments for kidney failure have been tried – and your dog is getting worse you may need to talk to your vet about Dog euthanasia.
 There are signs that your dog is really in distress – when the pain is constant when you are unable to soothe, and when eating and drinking stops.
 If your dog is suffering from incontinence and all the fight has gone you’ll know this is the right time.

-If you’re still undecided you need to look to the future and the quality of life that your dog will have – when the end is near your care and attention will make all the difference to your dog.
-You’ll be able to take comfort in the knowledge that you were there when you were needed most.
+If you still have doubts, you should look to the future and assess your dog’s quality of life.
+When the end is near, your care and attention will make all the difference to your dog.
+You can take comfort in the knowledge that you were there when your dog needed you most.

 You’ll need the advice and support of trained and qualified vets to get you through these last few days.
 Cloud 9 Vets will make sure you get all the help you need.
 With years of experience in helping families and their pets, they understand how anxious, guilty, and incredibly sad you may feel.

 You’ll have comfort by the fact that your dog will be in familiar surroundings for the procedure, removing the of you taking your dog to the surgery.
 You’ll be able to hold your dog’s paw and provide comfort until the very end.